ddavidson99/dyzbox/memory-bank/activeContext.md

 13. The subtle animation for unread messages will draw attention without being distracting
 14. Users will prefer OAuth-based authentication over creating separate DyzBox credentials
 15. Provider-based authentication with account linking will provide the optimal balance of security and user experience
+16. The automatic signature approach will enhance brand recognition without impacting user experience
+17. The intelligent date formatting will provide context-relevant information to users
+18. The subtle animation for unread messages will draw attention without being distracting
+19. Users will prefer OAuth-based authentication over creating separate DyzBox credentials
+20. Provider-based authentication with account linking will provide the optimal balance of security and user experience

 ## Recent Changes